alejomartinez8/delilah-resto-api/README.md

 ### Data Example

-You can add some data example to DB to, this command must be after migrations
+You can add some data example to DB, this command must be after migrations

 ```bash
 sequelize-cli db:seed:all